SRC-technology/rebench/README.md

-# :timer_clock: ReBench
+# :timer_clock: re:bench
-> A benchmarking package for ReasonML
+> Benchmarking for ReasonML

 *Status*: Usable ALPHA.
 The default announcer and cycle printers are not the most beautiful but they get the job done for now.
 Ideally in the future a